jonshiach/graphics-labs/pages/06_3D_worlds.md

 \end{align*} $$
 ````

-Lets apply perspective projection to our cube using a near and far clipping planes at 0.2 and 10 respectively and a field of view angle of  45$^\circ$ clipping plane.
+Lets apply perspective projection to our cube using a near and far clipping planes at 0.2 and 10 respectively and a field of view angle of 45$^\circ$.
 Add the following code to your `main.cpp` file (you may want to comment out the code used to calculate the orthogonal projection matrix as we aren't using it now).

 ```cpp
 // Calculate perspective projection matrix